-The main natural hazard that the Auburn, Alabama area is subject to is severe weather, including severe thunderstorms, tornadoes, flash flooding, and winter weather.
+The main natural hazard that the Auburn, Alabama area will be subject to is severe weather, including severe thunderstorms, tornadoes, flash flooding, and winter weather.
 Occupants should keep abreast of weather conditions and review severe weather guidelines in advance of anticipated severe weather.

-The United States Geological Service also indicates that there is a slight risk of earthquakes in the Auburn area, based on their 2008 earthquake hazard map.
+The United States Geological Service also indicates that there will be a slight risk of earthquakes in the Auburn area, based on their 2008 earthquake hazard map.